Featured image

 • Public statement: Registrar Patrick Hackett confirmed the focus was on resolving the issue quickly and keeping those affected informed.

 Unlike some institutions that have paid ransoms to regain control, the University of Manchester did not confirm any payment.
 Instead, it prioritised investigation and containment, working closely with authorities and cyber specialists.
-This reactive but measured approach mirrored other academic responses, such as those seen in the British Library Cyber Attack 2023, where transparency and data protection were placed above negotiation.
+This reactive but measured approach mirrored other academic responses, where transparency and data protection were placed above negotiation.

 At CyPro, we often see organisations benefit from rapid Incident Response & Forensics support after breaches like this.
 Early engagement helps secure compromised environments, assess exposure and prevent further data loss.
 For universities managing complex research networks, our Managed Detection & Response (MDR) service can offer continuous monitoring to catch threats before they escalate.